Last Updated on

 In today’s optics market, this Celestron c5 would be overlooked by birders due to its large proportions, heavy-weight and it not being waterproof.
-With that said welcome to our Celestron C5 spotting scope review.

 The fact that its optical excellence is the reason it was chosen by NASA for many space shuttle missions clearly says something about it.

 Game over, then?
 Not so fast!

 Last update on 2020-05-24 / Affiliate links / Images from Amazon Product Advertising API